Skip to main content

 F, W, S 3.0

-ECON 200 or Principles of Microeconomics or F, W, S 3.0 ACCT 186 (required for BUSM, ACCT and HTM majors) OR MATH 107
+ECON 200 or Principles of Microeconomics or F, W, S 3.0 ACCT 186 (required for BUSM, ACCT, and HTM majors) OR MATH 107

-ECON 201 Principles of Macroeconomics F, W, S 3.0 ECON 200
+ECON 201 Principles of Macroeconomics F, W, S 3.0 ACCT 186 (required for BUSM, ACCT, and HTM majors) OR MATH 107

-GEOG 101 Introductory Geography W 3.0
+GEOG 101 Introductory Geography S 3.0

 POSC 110 The U.S. Political System F, W 3.0